• Skip to primary navigation

 • Quick & easy to prepare - This sweet corn masala chaat barely takes any time to get on the table, since there's very little cooking involved.

 • Perfect side for those summer BBQs - You can't beat a side with sweet corn as its main ingredient at a BBQ.
-With summer around the corner, you're going to want to save this one!
+With summer around the corner, you'll want to save this one!
+Try it with some tandoori fish.

 • It's a fun twist on regular Chaat - The majority of popular chaat recipes involve ingredients like chickpeas, potatoes and fried lentil fritters.
 This is a much lighter and refreshing version of the old classic.